Turkmenistan Independence Day Mega Tour

 Stand on the edge of the vast and vibrant Yangykala Canyon

-Explore the glimmering white and gold cities of Ashgabat and Avaza
+Explore the glimmering white and gold city of Ashgabat

-Get a Goat Massage in possibly the most off-the-beaten-path region you've ever been to
+Get a Goat Massage and climb the Dinosaur Plateau in possibly the most off-the-beaten-path region you've ever been to

 Itinerary